 - Provide suggestions on tools and resources that would address identified continuity gaps and needs; and

 - Offer best practices, case studies, or tools to share with other planners within the whole community.

 This section of the CGC provides the foundation of continuity planning across the nation and the whole community.
 The Foreword outlines a vision for continuity, roles and responsibilities, and integration points across the whole community and with preparedness and emergency management.

 - Presidential Policy Directive-21, Critical Infrastructure Security and Resilience, defines resilience as “the ability to prepare for and adapt to changing conditions and recover rapidly from operational disruptions.”

-- FEMA hosts two introductory Independent Study courses on continuity through the Emergency Management Institute.
-IS-546.a, Continuity of Operations Awareness, is a one-hour course designed to provide a general overview of continuity principles.
-IS-547.a, Introduction to Continuity of Operations, is a two-hour course designed to provide a more in-depth introduction to continuity planning.
+- FEMA hosts an introductory Independent Study course on continuity through the Emergency Management Institute.
+IS-1300, Introduction to Continuity of Operations, is a one-hour course designed to provide a general overview of continuity principles.

 - UPDATED!
 FEMA has developed an updated Whole Community continuity brochure and Federal continuity brochure, which outlines important principles in continuity planning.

 - FEMA hosts a quarterly Continuity Webinar Series.
 The webinars address continuity-related topics and include presenters from varied backgrounds and experiences.
 The webinars are free and open to the public.
 FEMA also maintains archives from previous webinars.
 FEMA has also created a brochure providing overview information on the Webinar Series.